schaub818/Viney-Vibes/README.md

 Jesús Vila Jiménez\
 Marketer, Researcher

-This repo has been copied from Viney Vibes' private repo so that it can be included in team members' portfolio.
+This repo has been copied from Viney Vibes' private repo so that it can be included in team members' portfolios.